Algeria travel guide

 Travellers are allowed to import 200 cigarettes or 50 cigars, 250ml of eau de toilette, 50ml of perfume and 2 litres of wine.
 Narcotics, firearms and gold are strictly prohibited.

 Houari Boumedienne Airport

 Location: The airport is located 11 miles (18km) southeast of Algiers.

 Transfer between terminals: The terminals are linked by a free shuttle bus.

-Getting to the city: A bus run by ETUSA operates between the city and airport roughly every 30 minutes between 6am and 7pm.
+Getting to the city: A bus run by ETUSA operates between the city and airport roughly every 30 minutes.

 Car rental: Car hire companies include Hertz and Rapide.

-Airport Taxis: Taxis are available outside the terminal; a ride into Algiers takes up to 50 minutes in heavy traffic.
+Airport Taxis: Taxis are available at the airport; a ride into Algiers could take up to 50 minutes in heavy traffic.